Monsta X: 2017: First studio album, Japanese debut and first world tour

 In January, the group launched its own variety show called Monsta X-Ray through JTBC2.

 In March, they released their first studio album and the final part of The Clan series titled The Clan Pt.
 2.5: The Final Chapter with the title track "Beautiful".
 The album debuted at number one on the Billboard World Albums chart and at number ten on the Billboard Heatseekers Albums chart, while the title track "Beautiful" debuted and peaked at number four on the Billboard World Digital Song Sales chart.

 On May 17, Monsta X made their debut in Japan under Universal Music's new label Mercury Records Tokyo with their first Japanese single album, which included Japanese versions of "Hero" and "Stuck".
 "Hero" reached number two on the weekly Oricon Singles Chart, number one on the Tower Records chart, and number three on the weekly Billboard Japan Hot 100 chart, making an impressive debut from a foreign artist.

 On June 19, Monsta X released a repackaged version of The Clan Pt.
 2.5: The Final Chapter called Shine Forever, which features the original songs from the album and two extra songs "Shine Forever" and "Gravity", as well as the music video for "Shine Forever".
 The title song "Shine Forever" combines future bass and hip-hop styles and includes rap lyrics written by members Jooheon and I.M.
 The group also began their first world tour Beautiful in June.

 Monsta X aired the second season of Monsta X-Ray in July.
 Monsta X also released a summer song "Newton" on July 27.
-The music video for the song was produced by Yoo Sung-kyun of SunnyVisual.
+The music video for the single was produced by Yoo Sung-kyun of SunnyVisual.

 On August 23, their second Japanese single "Beautiful" was released.
 The single album contains the Japanese versions of "Beautiful" and "Ready or Not".
 It reached number one on Oricon's daily chart.

 On November 7, their fifth extended play titled The Code with title track "Dramarama" was released.
 On the day of the mini-album release, they held a comeback show at Jangchung Arena.
 Following this, on November 14, they won their first music broadcast award through SBS MTV's The Show with "Dramarama".

 On December 18, the group released the special single "Lonely Christmas" as a surprise holiday release for their fans.
 It was written, produced, and co-composed by Jooheon.